jenkinsci/kubernetes-plugin/README.md

 USER jenkins
 ```

-Then, use it as the `jnlp` container on the `podTemplates` as usual.
-No command or args needs to be specified.
+Then, use it as the `jnlp` container for the pod template as usual.
+No command or args need to be specified.

 > **Note:** when using the WebSocket mode, the `-disableHttpsCertValidation` on the `jenkins/inbound-agent` becomes unavailable, as well as `-cert`, and that's why you have to extend the docker image.